Azure/azure-sdk-for-python/sdk/evaluation/azure-ai-evaluation/TROUBLESHOOTING.md

 ### Safety Metric Supported Regions

 Risk and safety evaluators depend on the Azure AI Studio safety evaluation backend service.
-For a list of supported regions, please refer to the documentation [here](https://learn.microsoft.com/azure/ai-studio/how-to/develop/evaluate-sdk#risk-and-safety-evaluators).
+For a list of supported regions, please refer to the documentation [here](https://aka.ms/azureaisafetyeval-regionsupport).

-## Handle Simulator Errors
+## Handle Simulation Errors

-Coming soon...
+### Adversarial Simulation Supported Regions

+Adversarial simulators use Azure AI Studio safety evaluation backend service to generate an adversarial dataset against your application.
+For a list of supported regions, please refer to the documentation [here](https://aka.ms/azureaiadvsimulator-regionsupport).

 ## Logging